503525/cse15l-lab-reports/lab2.md

     }
 }
 ```
+#### ChatServer
-Here is the ChatServer.java file responsible for actually processing the information to be modified and displayed based on incoming requests.
+The ChatServer.java file responsible for actually processing the information to be modified and displayed based on incoming requests.
 ```java
 import java.io.IOException;
 import java.net.URI;